Last updated: 09 March 2026

 In response to the asylum hotel accommodation issue, the Home Office started using what it calls ‘large sites’ as alternative forms of accommodation to ‘limit the burden on the taxpayer’ and fulfil its duty to support people seeking asylum who would otherwise be destitute.

 In reality, these large sites are actually ex-army barracks or former units used by the Ministry of Defense.
-The sites are Napier Barracks and Wethersfield.
+The sites are Crowborough and Wethersfield.
+Napier Barracks, which opened in 2020, closed in December 2025.

 Though these sites are meant to be for temporary accommodation, the men housed there are often stuck in limbo for many months, and experience isolation and a deterioration of their mental and physical health.
 The Home Office says: